Realizing temporal graphs from fastest travel times: Algorithms for

 Now we want to relate the not yet determined segments with the determined ones.
 Let $S_{u,v}$ and $S_{w,z}$ be two segments.
 At the beginning we have guessed the fastest path from $v_i$ to all vertices in $S_{w,z}$ (see guess G-\ref{FPT:guess-splitFromAnotherSegmentAndPaths}).
 We did this by determining which vertices $z_j, z_{j+1}$ in $S_{w,z}$ are furthest away from $v_i$ (remember we can have the case when $z_j = z_{j+1}$), and then we guessed how the path from $v_i$ leaves the segment $S_{u,v}$ (\ie either through the vertex $u$ or $v$), and then how it reaches $z_j$ (in the case when $z_j \neq z_{j+1}$ there is a unique way, when $z_j = z_{j+1}$ we determined which of the vertices $w$ or $z$ is on the fastest path).
 W.l.o.g.\ assume that we have guessed that the fastest path from $v_i$ to $z_j$ passes through $w$ and $z_{j-1}$.
 Then the fastest temporal path from $v_i$ to $z_{j+1}$ passes through $z$.
 And all fastest temporal paths from $v_i$ to any $z_{j'} \in S_{w,z}$ use all of the edges in $S_{w,z}$ with the exception of the edge $z_j z_{j+1}$.
 Using this information and \cref{obs:FirstLabelAndDuration}, we can determine the labels on all edges, with respect to the first or last label from the segment $S_{u,v}$, with the exception of the edge $z_j z_{j+1}$.
 Therefore, all edges of $S_{w,z}$ but $z_j z_{j+1}$ become determined.
 Since we repeat that procedure for all pairs of segments, we get that for a fixed segment $S_{w,z}$ we end up with a not yet determined edge $z_j z_{j+1}$ if and only if this is a not yet determined edge in relation to every other segment $S_{u,v}$ and its fixed vertex $v_i$.
 We repeat this procedure for all pairs of segments.
-Each specific calculation takes linear time, since there are $O(k^2)$ segments, this calculation takes $O(k^4)$ time.
-At this point the edges of every segment are fully determined, with the exception of at most three edges per segment (the first and last edge and potentially one extra somewhere in the segment).
-We will now relate also these edges.
-More precisely, let $S_{u,v} = (u=v_1, v_2, \dots, v_p=v)$ be a segment with three not yet determined edges, and let $e_i =v_iv_{i+1}$ denote an edge of $S_{u,v}$.
-From the above procedure (when we were determining labels of edges of segments with each other) we conclude that all of the edges $e_i$ of $S_{u,v}$ are in the following relation.
-There are some edges $e_1, e_2, \dots e_{i-1}$, whose label is determined with respect to the label $\lambda(e_1)$, we have an edge $f = e_i = v_i v_{i+1}$ which is not yet determined, and then there follow the edges $e_{i+1}, e_{i+2}, \dots, e_{p-1}$, whose labels are determined with respect to the $\lambda(e_{p-1})$.
-We want to now determine all of the edges in such segment $S_{u,v}$ with respect to just one edge (either the first or the last one).
-For this we use the fact that at least one of the temporal paths among vertices in $S_{u,v}$ has to pass through $f$, when $S_{u,v}$ has at least $5$ edges (see~\cref{lemma:FPT-noUndeterminedEdgeInSegment}).
-We proceed as follows. \begin{enumerate}[G-1.] {\value{guesscounter}} \item For every segment $S_{u,v} = (u=v_1, v_2, \dots, v_p=v)$ with a not yet determined edge $v_i v_{i+1} = f \in S_{u,v}$, we guess which of the following fastest temporal paths pass through the edge $f$, one of the fastest paths between $v_{i-1}$ and $v_{i+1}$ (either from $v_{i-1}$ to $v_{i+1}$, or vice versa), and one of the fastest paths between $v_{i}$ and $v_{i+2}$.
-We create $4$ guesses for each such segments, therefore we create $O(k^2)$ new guesses in total, as there are at most $O(k^2)$ segments. {\value{enumi}} \end{enumerate} Once we know which two fastest temporal paths pass through $f$, we can determine the label of edge $f$ with respect to the first edge of the segment (when considering the fastest temporal path between $v_{i-1}$ and $v_{i+1}$), and with respect to the last edge of the segment (when considering the fastest temporal path between $v_{i}$ and $v_{i+2}$).
-Both these steps together determine all of the labels of $S_{u,v}$ with respect to just one label.
-Note, from \cref{lemma:FPT-noUndeterminedEdgeInSegment} it follows that the above procedure holds only for segments with at least $5$ edges.
-In the case when segment has $4$ edges, it can happen that the fastest temporal paths from above, do not traverse $f$.
-But in this case we get that $3$ labels of edges in the segment have to be the same, while one is different, which results in a segment with two not yet determined edges.
-In the case when the segment $S_{u,v}$ has just three, two or one edge, this procedure does not improve anything, therefore these segments remain with three, two or one not yet determined edges, respectively.
-From now on we refer to segments of length less than $4$.
+Each specific calculation takes linear time.
+Since there are $O(k^2)$ segments, the whole calculation takes $O(k^4)$ time.